xiaodangaoooo/learn-continuous-integration/README.md

 Answer the following questions:

 1. What does the __runs-on__ string
+The runs-on: cs5500-self-hosted string specifies that the workflow will run on a self-hosted runner labeled "cs5500-self-hosted".
+This means the jobs will execute on my own machine or my teammate's machine that has been configured as a GitHub Actions runner, rather than on GitHub's hosted runners.
-2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?
+2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made? when a push is made to the main branch, the jest tests will run on the main branch.
-3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?
+3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch? when a pull request is submitted to the deploy branch, the tests will run on the source branch of the pull request

 Next, create a new workflow yml file that captures the following continuous integration requirement: